Branched It\^o formula and natural It\^o-Stratonovich isomorphism: The It o-Stratonovich correction formula

 We now proceed with \(H = \hck\), and continue to denote \(\e\) the corresponding Eulerian idempotent.
 We denote \(\cE \coloneqq \e(\hck)\) and, as usual, view it as a functor \(\cat{Vec} \to \cat{Vec}\).
 We also view \(\e\) as a natural transformation \(\cH\Rightarrow\cE\), which is possible since \(\e\) is defined via the natural operations of \(\hck\), and \Cref{prop:functor}. \Cref{prop:e} implies that the inclusion \(\cE \hookrightarrow \hck\) induces a natural isomorphism \(\hck \cong \bigodot(\cE)\).

 In this section we will show how to define a natural isomorphism from \(\hck \cong \bigshuffle (\cP)\).
 This will be achieved by combining both maps \(\pi\) and \(\e\).
-Before doing this, however, it is instructive to see that considering the two descriptions of \(\hck\) separately --- one as a tensor algebra and one as a symmetric algebra --- does not yield the desired result. \begin{proposition}[Two failed attempts at a Hopf isomorphism] \ \ which by \Cref{cor:fprod} is related to the forest product by
+Before doing this, however, it is instructive to see that considering the two descriptions of \(\hck\) separately --- one as a tensor algebra and one as a symmetric algebra --- does not yield the desired result. \begin{proposition}[Two failed attempts at a Hopf isomorphism] \ \ We refer the reader to \Cref{app:calc} for the full calculation.
+This completes the proof. \end{proof} \end{proposition}